Serhioromano/bootstrap-calendar/README.md

 ### Install

 For my fork you will  have to clone the repository.
+If you're running an Apache server putting that into /var/www/html should work.

 	git clone https://github.com/tdtooke/bootstrap-calendar.git